nih-fmrif/NIMH_repro_2017_03/_episodes/25-container_technology.md

 Second, note the `--writable` option to the `shell` command.
 Normally, Singularity containers are *read only* meaning they can't be altered.
 But the `--writable` option means we can alter the container when we enter it.

 Finally, notice the `bash` command that we executed after initiating a shell within the container.
-The Boure again shell (`bash`) is more convenient to work with than the Bourne shell (`sh`).
+The Bourne again shell (`bash`) is more convenient to work with than the Bourne shell (`sh`).

 Let's make a few changes to our container.